 If you plan on spending a decent amount of time outdoors, always make sure your pet has proper Dog Apparel, such as a raincoat or snow jacket.
 Dogs should never spend too much time in the cold weather.
 Always monitor your pet's exposure to the heat during the summer and provide cool shelter when the temperatures rise.

 Gather All The Information

 Health issues for dogs can be as tricky and complex as they are for humans.
 That’s why education is the key to preventing problems down the road.
-PupLife.com offers many Books & DVDs on dog health and training.
+PupLife.com offers many Dog Health Books & DVDs.

 Many dogs have health concerns or predispositions that are breed specific.
 Considering adopting a pure breed animal?
 Good for you!
 Learn all about the breed before bringing him home, and you will be adequately prepared.
 Ask your breeder & vet lots of questions.

 If you are willing to spend the time and energy to keep your dog healthy and active, he or she will love you for it.
 And that’s what it’s all about!